Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Proof of the main result

 \begin{thm} (=Theorem \ref{main1}) Let $G\subset SL_3(\C)$ be a finite subgroup and $X\to\C^3/G$ a projective crepant resolution.
 Then there is a generic stability condition $\theta\in\Theta$ such that $X\cong \mfk{M}_\theta$. \end{thm}

 To prove Theorem \ref{main2}, we will use a similar argument to the one in \cite[\S8]{CI}.
-To this end, we should know how the or the tautological bundle $\mcl{R}_C$ of $\mfk{M}_C$ changes when we cross a wall in $\Theta$.
+As explained in Introduction, the strategy is to show that, starting from any GIT-chamber $C\subset \Theta$ and the associated moduli space $\mfk{M}_C$, one can reach a wall in $\Theta$ which induces a given flop $\mfk{M}_C \dashrightarrow X'$ by crossing walls of a certain type.
 Here we say that the intersection $W=\overline{C}\cap\overline{C'}$ for GIT-chambers $C, C'\subset \Theta$ is a {\it wall} (of $C$) if $W$ is a codimension-one face of $C$ (and hence of $C'$).
+To carry out the strategy, we should know how the tautological bundle $\mcl{R}_C$ of $\mfk{M}_C$ changes when we cross a wall in $\Theta$.

 For any given GIT-chamber $C\subset \Theta$, we choose any general point $\theta_0$ of a wall $W\subset C$.
 Then we have $\mcl{W}^{C\text{-ss}}\subset\mcl{W}^{\theta_0\text{-ss}}$ and this inclusion induces a morphism $\alpha:\mfk{M}_C\to\bar{\mfk{M}}_{\theta_0}$ over $\mfk{M}_0=\C^3/G$ where $\bar{}$ denotes the normalization.
 Similarly to the case of $\mfk{M}_C$, we denote the moduli space $\bar{\mfk{M}}_{\theta_0}$ by $\bar{\mfk{M}}_W$.
 We also denote the crepant resolution $\mfk{M}_C$ by $X$ as in previous sections.